Long-term income protection insurance

 - Most of the policies offered are tax deductible.
 The benefits paid to you are deducted from your income.

 - You could receive benefits of up to 75% of your total annual gross income.
 The benefits you receive are also linked to the Retails Price Index meaning that their value escalates as time goes by.

 - Some long term income protection insurance offers additional benefits like temporary accident cover and retirement protection benefit.
 The temporary accident benefit pays you a certain amount within 90 days while waiting for the policy to kick in.
 On the other hand, the retirement protection benefit pays up to 10% of your base salary upon retirement.

 - Most policies are guaranteed renewable.
 This means your cover can be renewed each year without you having to undergo additional medical underwriting.

-Whilst long term income protection insurance has many benefits it can benefit you and your family, there are a number of disadvantages that you will also need to be mindful of:
+While long-term income protection insurance has many benefits for you and your family, there are a number of disadvantages that you will also need to be mindful of: